mistval/node-fetch-cache/README.md

 ## API

-This module aims to expose the same API as `node-fetch` does for the most common use cases, but may not support some of the less common functions and use cases.
+This module aims to expose the same API as `node-fetch` does for the most common use cases, but may not support some of the less common functions, properties, and use cases.

 ### const fetch = require('node-fetch-cache');